 Domestic Violence Unit

-The Domestic Violence Unit is currently comprised of fourteen individuals - one Sergeant, ten deputies, two clerks, and one advocate.
+The Domestic Violence Unit is currently comprised of sixteen individuals - one Sergeant, one Corporal, eleven deputies, two clerks, and one advocate.
 The Unit is dedicated to the enforcement of laws pertaining to family and domestic violence.
 Before 1999, these duties were shared with the Howard County Police Department, but in July 1999 the Sheriff’s Office took on sole responsibility for the enforcement of domestic violence orders in Howard County.

 The Domestic Violence Advocate is a civilian employee dedicated to providing victims and potential victims of domestic violence with the assistance necessary to utilize all available resources to stop violence in and out of the home.